Having an editorial content strategy is key for the growth of your blog, website or brand this year.

 - How often are we creating content?

-- What platforms will we distribute our content on?
+- Which platforms will we distribute our content on?

 - What platforms is our target market on and how can we share our content there?

-Feel free to ask the Bramework Blog Builder any questions that you feel need to be answered by your audience – it’s a free addition to the tool!
+Feel free to ask the Bramework AI Writing Assistant any questions that you feel need to be answered by your audience – it’s a free addition to the tool!

 Understand who you are talking to!
 Your target audience can be your best friends, your co-workers or your partners.
 They are real people!
 Talk to them and help educate them when you can.